h12w/gspec/DESIGN.md

 * Define the for-loop out side of RootFunc
   A for-loop arround a higher order function that accepts the test variable and returns a RootFunc.
+* Use for-loop to wrap a non-leaf node (TODO: need fixes, otherwise it will not distinguish each run of the same closure).

 ###Focus Mode
 ####Support metadata for each test group?